Sites for journalists if H D Kumaraswamy wins says this JD(S) leader

-A blooper and a poll violation by a JD(S) leader has been reported from Ramanagara constituency where former chief minister, H D Kumaraswamy would be contesting from.
+A blooper and a poll violation by a JD(S) leader has been reported from Ramanagara constituency where the former chief minister, H D Kumaraswamy would be contesting from.

 The JD(S) taluk unit president, Rajashekar announced during a press conference that if Kumaraswamy was elected from Ramanagara, then sites would be given to local journalists.
 His comments left those around him shocked.